 - Content can be sent directly from the CMS to your translation management system without any extra steps in between.
 With an API, it is possible to keep your CMS and TMS connected so that you can manage your translation then upload it directly to your website.

-- Alternatively, you could export all the information on your CMS to an XML, XLIFF, or similar file, then directly import it into the translation management system.
+- Alternatively, you could export all the information on your CMS to an XML, XLIFF, JSON or similar file, then directly import it into the translation management system.

 One of the problems that you may be running into when trying to maintain a multilingual product catalogue is, separating products that need translation from the ones that don’t.
 With TextUnited, you can simply upload the newer product catalogue to the TMS.
 The TMS will recognize new or updated products automatically and organize the translation accordingly.

 Regardless of whether you connect your CMS and TMS via API, or export your CMS to one file then upload it to the TMS, either method will make your process significantly more streamlined, efficient, and organized.

 Conclusion: How to Maintain a Large Multilingual Product Catalog